Civ 106 2025

 3. Next, navigate to the Service by Certified Mail section.
 Fill out the required envelope and postal forms as instructed, ensuring all details are accurate for successful delivery.

 4. Proceed to the Service by Posting or Other Alternative Service section.
-If applicable, complete the Request to Serve Defendant by Posting form, detailing your diligent attempts to locate the defendant.
+If applicable, complete the Request to Serve Defendant by Posting form and provide evidence of your diligent inquiry attempts.

-5. Finally, ensure you complete the Civil Rule 4(f) Affidavit within 120 days after filing your complaint, documenting all service attempts and outcomes.
+5. Finally, ensure you complete the Civil Rule 4(f) Affidavit within 120 days after filing your complaint, detailing who has been served and any unserved defendants.

 Start using our platform today for free to streamline your civ 106 form completion!